A Smarter Way to Screen for Drug Candidates

 During the critical candidate selection stage, it's important to understand a protein's behavior.
 Properties like aggregation, stability, and hydrophobicity must be taken into account, but using limited methods such as SEC or DLS only captures part of the story.

-To completely evaluate proteins for developability assessment and pre-formulations in detail, we need to go even beyond what these traditional techniques offer—probing down into the "subvisible" range can reveal details that would otherwise remain hidden.
+To completely evaluate proteins for antibody developability assessment and pre-formulations in detail, we need to go even beyond what these traditional techniques offer—probing down into the "subvisible" range can reveal details that would otherwise remain hidden.

 Because automated analysis with Backgrounded Membrane Microscopy (BMI) is fast and only needs as little as 5 uL per sample, it can be used early on in your developability assessment and preformulation studies to detect larger, insoluble aggregates.